 Music Reparations

-Beginning this Advent, the Worship and Music committee will begin to roll out a reparations program.
-This will be a congregational practice to communally value the musical contributions of formerly enslaved African Americans to our worship music repertoire through financial means to broaden awareness of the systemic injustices of years bygone and to quell its continuation.
+Last year (2023), the Worship and Music committee began a reparations program.
+This is congregational practice to communally value the musical contributions of formerly enslaved African Americans to our worship music repertoire through financial means to broaden awareness of the systemic injustices of years bygone and to quell its continuation.

 Goals of this effort: